pragmatrix/Promise/README.md

 	readBlob(blob).then(bytes => bytes.reverse());

 returns a promise that represents the read operation of the block and the reversing of its binary content.
 The returned promise gets resolved as soon the conversion function finishes.

-Note that the TypeScript 0.9 alpha compiler may not properly inference the type of returned value and so resorts to `Promise<any>`.
-A workaround is to return a `P.resolved(value)` or to type annotate the returned promise.

 Starting parallel processes is also straight forward: